kuldeep872/WCAT/README.md

 # WCAT
-It is used to display or make a copy content of one or more files in terminal
+It is used to display or make a copy content of one or more files in terminal "\n"
 commands:
 1.wcat filepath => displays content of the file in the terminal
 2. wcat filepath1 filepath2 filepath3... => displays content of all files in the terminal(contactinated form) in the given order.